Posthemorrhagic anemia analysis. Features of posthemorrhagic anemia. Prevention of posthemorrhagic anemia

 • Volenama.

-Albumin is a colloidal preparation
+Albumin - colloidal preparation

-Polyglucin is used in the treatment of post-hemorrhagic anemia
+Polyglucin is used in the treatment of posthemorrhagic anemia

-Ringer's solution belongs to crystalloid plasma substitutes
+Ringer's solution belongs to crystalloid plasma expanders

-Reopolyglucin is used to treat massive blood loss Gelatinol is similar in structure to blood plasma
+Reopolyglucin is used to treat massive blood loss.
+Gelatinol is similar in structure to blood plasma.

-The use of a glucose solution is highly undesirable.
-If the blood loss is more than 20%, then the patient is transfused with a mixture of erythrocyte mass with a plasma substitute in various combinations.
-Pure donated blood is rarely used.
-It is impossible to immediately replenish all the blood loss, as this can cause "massive transfusion syndrome", that is, the development of intravascular coagulation or immunoconflict is possible.
-To correct the water-salt balance in the body, intravenous administration of a sodium chloride solution is prescribed.
-Be sure to use iron-containing drugs for acute anemia:
+The use of glucose solution is highly undesirable.
+If blood loss is more than 20%, then the patient is transfused with a mixture of red blood cells and a plasma substitute. various combinations.In its purest form donor blood used very rarely.
+You cannot immediately replace all blood loss, as this can cause “massive transfusion syndrome,” that is, the development of intravascular coagulation or immunoconflict is possible.
+For correction water-salt balance prescribed in the body intravenous administration sodium chloride solution.
+It is imperative to use iron-containing preparations for acute anemia:

-Therapy for chronic post-hemorrhagic anemia
+Therapy for chronic posthemorrhagic anemia

-In some cases, the doctor prescribes hemostatic drugs (coagulants) that promote blood clotting.
-Usually, such drugs are used for capillary, parenchymal and uterine bleeding.
+In some cases, the doctor prescribes hemostatic medicines(coagulants) that promote blood clotting.
+Typically, such drugs are used for capillary, parenchymal and uterine bleeding.
 It can be:

 • Vikasol;

-• Dicinon;
+• Dicynone;

-• Etamsilat;
+• Etamsylate;

 • hemostatic collagen sponge;

-• Amben;
+• Ambien;

 • Tobarpin;